 Audit Representation

 Have you received a “love letter” from the IRS letting you know you’re being audited?
 Don’t reach for the antacid.
 Grab your phone and call Bryson Law Firm, L.L.C.
 Taxes are a legal issue, so you need a tax attorney.
-We’ll represent you at an audit.
-You don’t even have to be there.
-We’re not like those slick national tax firms who just want your money.
-We’re local to you in Louisiana and Texas.
-You know us by name.
-You’ll get to speak with us for your free initial consultation to talk about your audit.
+We are proud Louisianans and Texans, and while our physical offices are rooted in these states, we also support clients in Alabama and across the U.S. through our virtual services.
+You’ll always know who you’re working with, and you’ll have the chance to speak directly with our team during your free initial consultation.

-Bryson Law Firm, L.L.C. has represented hundreds of clients at audits with the IRS and the state of Louisiana.
+Bryson Law Firm, L.L.C. has represented hundreds of clients at audits with the IRS and the states of Louisiana, Texas, Alabama, and more.
 We can also help you if you’re in the middle of a tax audit.
 If you’ve already met with the IRS auditor and it’s not going your way, don’t give up.
 It’s your right to stop the audit at any time and request representation services.

 Remember what we say – taxes are a legal issue.
 That’s why you need a tax lawyer to help you with tax audit representation.
 One wrong word, or a few missing records, can end up costing you thousands of dollars.
 Your first step is to set up your free initial consultation with Bryson Law Firm, L.L.C. to discuss your case.